 Professor John Dupré

-In 2010 I was elected a fellow of the American Association for the Advancement of Science.
-For 2011-13, I was President of the British Society for the Philosophy of Science, and I am currently a member of the Governing Board of the Philosophy of Science Association.
+He is a fellow of the American Association for the Advancement of Science, a former President of the British Society for the Philosophy of Science and will be President of the Philosophy of Science Association for 2021-22.

 Other new members of the Academy include singer, songwriter, and activist Joan C. Baez, native American scholar and artist Edgar Heap of Birds, lawyer and former Attorney General Eric H. Holder, Jr, independent filmmaker Richard S. Linklater and author Ann Patchett.

 The 37 new International Honorary Members from 22 countries include Denis Mukwege, a gynaecologist and pastor whose hospital provides surgery, healing, and refuge for thousands of rape victims in the Democratic Republic of the Congo, and Ueno Chizuko, a sociologist, public intellectual, and women’s rights activist in Japan.